 Tax returns are a fact of life for every small business or self-employed individual.
 The good news is that you have until the end of January to get your self-assessment into HMRC and pay the tax you owe.

 The bad news is that many sole traders and business owners leave this administrative right to the last minute before actually do anything.

 In fact, it’s estimated that over 2 million small businesses don’t get round to doing their self-assessment until after Christmas.
 Many do their returns just a few days before the deadline.
-That can mean you end up scrabbling around for records and invoices and trying to find the ready cash to pay that all important tax bill.
+As a result, this can mean you end up scrabbling around for records and invoices and trying to find the cash to pay that all important tax bill.

 Miss the deadline and you are likely to face paying substantial fines and sanctions from the revenue people.
 If you’re rushing things, you’re also more likely to make mistakes with your tax return.